mghpcsim/rtd-nese/docs/source/user-docs.rst

 - `Django globus science gateway <https://github.com/globus/django-globus-portal-framework>`_
 - Place to send data that'll stay warm before going to NESE Tape

-For more information on using Globus, see the using Globus section below.

 .. note::

         Storage that is available via Globus is ONLY available via Globus.
 No interactive access or shell